noiseprotocol/noise_spec/noise.md

     byte payload[length];

-Every transport message begins with a big-endian `uint16` length field describing the number of following bytes in the encrypted payload.
+Every transport message begins with a big-endian `uint16` length field describing the number of bytes in the encrypted payload.

 3. Sessions
 ============